 While we understand that adopting this habit can be a little challenging in the beginning.
 But, once you get the hang of it, you’ll find yourself steadily generating savings and paying off your personal loans from banks or licensed moneylenders steadily.

-In fact, you can start slow by shopping at places that can accommodate your budget, choosing a credit care provider with the best rebate plan and cutting down on entertainment expenses.
+In fact, you can start slow by shopping at places that can accommodate your budget, choosing a credit card provider with the best rebate plan, and cutting down on entertainment expenses.
 Assuming that you finally have more control over your finances, you may also be able to consider increasing your monthly repayment amount to help shorten your loan tenure.